-Garth Brooks, ‘The Thunder Rolls’ — Story Behind the Lyrics
+Story Behind the Song: Garth Brooks, ‘The Thunder Rolls’

-Garth also remembered the two of them felt "pretty cool" when they finished writing their song, put together a demo … and went to meet record producer, Jerry Crutchfield … who was interested in recording it with Tanya Tucker.
-But Jerry informed Garth and Pat that he didn't consider their song finished.
+Brooks also remembers that he and Alger felt "pretty cool" when they finished writing their song, put together a demo and went to meet record producer Jerry Crutchfield, who was interested in recording it with Tucker -- but Crutchfield informed Brooks and Alger that he didn't consider their song finished.

-“Alger, as sweet as he could, looked across that desk and [said], ‘What the hell you mean this ain’t finished?’”
-Garth recalls. “[Jerry] said, ‘I wanna know how it ends.’
-Alger looked at him and goes, ‘No, you don’t.’
 They had a great rapport with each other.
-I’m mortified.
-I’m sitting there going, ‘Well, there goes my first cut out the window.”
+I'm mortified.
+I'm sitting there going, "Well, there goes my first cut out the window."